Unholy row: Maha Governor, CM spar over reopening of shrines in state | Politics

 In Thane, BJP workers, led by MLAs Niranjan Davkhare and Sanjay Kelkar, rang bells as part of the "ghanta naad" protest which was held in front of ancient Ghantali temple.
 In Pune, BJP activists staged a demonstration outside the famous Tambadi Jogeshwari temple.

-In Aurangabad city, BJP workers performed puja and sang devotional songs outside a temple PTI VT ENM SPK ND AW COR BNM GK NSK KRK RSY GSN GSN GSN.
+In Aurangabad city, BJP workers performed puja and sang devotional songs outside a temple.

 ALSO READ